 1. Youth Protection Training, copy of certificate for every adult;

-2. Hazardous Weather Training, copy of certificate for one adult in the group (taken online within past years).
+2. Hazardous Weather Training, copy of certificate for one adult in the unit (taken online within past years);

 What NOT to bring to camp: Alcohol, electronics/game equipment, firearms, guns and ammunition, illegal drugs, liquid fuel lanterns or stoves, pets, scooters, skates, skateboards, valuables